millerlaboratory/needLR/README.md

 needLR_v4.0 has replaced needLR_v3.5 as of April 3rd, 2026.
 Major changes include:
 * needLR modes are now subcommands -- please see updated usage
-* custom control sets may be used with any subcommand
+* Custom control sets may be used with any subcommand
-* input can be provided as a single VCF, a list of files, or a merged multi sample VCF
+* Input can be provided as a single VCF, a list of files, or a merged multi sample VCF
-* analysis can be restricted to a smaller chromosomal region
+* Analysis can be restricted to a smaller chromosomal region
-* annotations can be selected a la carte
+* Annotations can be selected a la carte
 * OMIM and GenCC annotations are now multicolumn for easier sorting
 * needLR trio and duo preserve parental read support levels
-* a reference fasta is no longer required -- currently needLR only works for hg38
+* A reference fasta is no longer required -- currently needLR only works for hg38
 * vcfs do not need to be bgzipped and indexed

 Changes from 3.4 -> 3.5